VisualComposer/visual-composer-starter/README.txt

 3. Click Activate to use your new theme right away.

 = License =
-Visual Composer WordPress theme, Copyright (C) 2016 wpbakery.com Visual Composer WordPress theme is licensed under the GPL3.
+Visual Composer Starter WordPress theme, Copyright (C) 2016 wpbakery.com Visual Composer Starter WordPress theme is licensed under the GPL3.

 Unless otherwise specified, all the theme files, scripts and images are licensed under GNU General Public License.
 The exceptions to this license are as follows: